nickwinger/ng-swiss-army-knife/README.md

 ## Development
 * When checkin to GIT run "npm compodoc" before
-* To create a new version and automatically deploy to NPM: "npm version <newversion>"
+* To create a new version and automatically deploy to NPM:
+* 1. cd projects/ng-swiss-army-knife
+  2. "npm version <newversion>"